The preliminaries are over and No. 2 Loch Raven is waiting for the main event -- a long-awaited showdown with No. 1 Mount Hebron.

 Defensively, the Raiders got fine performances from Disney, Bhanos and Alison Jones as well as D wings Robyn Harry and Kim Allen.

-"We had a whole group of kids who played well, and that's what we're going to need against Mount Hebron," said Raiders coach Wendy Galinn.
+"We had a whole group of kids who played well, and that's what we're gonna need against Mount Hebron," said Raiders coach Wendy Galinn.